DTADMI/gamehub-app/docs/rite-of-discovery.md

 - Backgrounds and hotspots are accessible; focus management verified
 - Local save works; reload resumes the latest scene
 - E2E and key unit tests are green
+- Mentor Mini unlocks after Epilogue, adapts to prior choices, is replayable to see alternate echoes, and preserves kindness/privacy guardrails

 ## Designer/Animator Brief (assets & delivery)